arminapr/market-reader/README.md

-# sentiment-analysis-on-financial-news
+# market-reader
- Sentiment Analysis on Financial News
+ Market Reader: Sentiment Analysis on Financial News

 # Sentiment Analysis using BERT with Flask API and Yahoo Finance Web Scraping

 ## Overview

 This project provides a Flask API that leverages the BERT language model to perform sentiment analysis.
 Additionally, it features a web scraping component that collects headlines from Yahoo Finance and analyzes their sentiment.
-If interested in seeing a live website that does the features below, visit the model on HuggingFace at https://huggingface.co/spaces/arminap/sentiment-analysis.
+If interested in seeing a live website that does the features below, visit the model on HuggingFace [here](https://huggingface.co/spaces/arminap/sentiment-analysis).
 The deployed model on HuggingFace utilizes Gradio to deploy a front end application with our trained model.

 ## Features